 ”Evidence Based Optometry" is a research guide that supports the Clinical Reasoning classes at the New England College of Optometry.
 The tutorial is sectioned off by class year.
-The OD1 section covers the ask, acquire, and appraise steps of evidence-based medicine.
+The OD1 section covers how to find professionally appropriate information, evaluate information found through Google, and identify study designs.
 OD2 provides information on creating a differential diagnosis using evidence-based medicine.
 The OD3 section re-visits the appraisal process of vetting scientific articles and demystifies the steps involved in reading a scientific study.
 The section for the students' final year, OD4, contains information on how to access resources after graduation and apply evidence-based optometry in clinic rotations.
 The research guide emphasizes the “Authority is Constructed and Contextual” frame by including a health information-focused CRAAP test and the evidence pyramid.
 It also emphasizes the “Research as Inquiry” frame as students learn how to craft background and foreground questions.

 License Assigned: CC Attribution-NonCommercial-NoDerivs License CC-BY-NC-ND